The most common cause is severe or repeated respiratory infections, often in people who have an underlying problem with their lungs or immune system.

 Did You Know...

-Inflammation and the buildup of mucus may be helped by humidification of the air and inhaling a salt water solution.
-Drugs that thin the thick sputum (mucolytics) may also be given to people who have cystic fibrosis Cystic Fibrosis .
+Inflammation and the buildup of mucus may be helped by humidification of the air and inhaling an aerosolized salt water solution.
+Medications that thin the thick sputum (mucolytics) may also be given to people who have cystic fibrosis Cystic Fibrosis .
 In other people, the effectiveness of mucolytics is uncertain.

 Bronchial blockage can be detected and treated by bronchoscopy Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
 A bronchoscope has a camera at the end that allows a doctor to look... read more before severe damage occurs.

 Significant bleeding with cough is sometimes treated with a technique called embolization instead of surgery.
 In embolization, doctors use a catheter to inject a substance that blocks the vessel that is bleeding.